arklian/patina/docs/sqitch.md

     - Add the corresponding scripts to their respective files.
     - New changes can also depend on previous changes.
 ```
-sqitch add change_name -n "Description of the change"
+sqitch add V0000_change_name -n "Description of the change"
-sqitch add change_name -n "Description of the change" --depend some previous_change --depend some_other_previous_change
+sqitch add V0000_change_name -n "Description of the change" --depend V0000_some_previous_change --depend V0000_some_other_previous_change
 ```

 - Deploying a change to the schema: